 If you believe you’re better off fighting a traffic violation than accepting the penalties, you must plead “not guilty” during your initial court appearance.
 Our Arizona traffic ticket lawyer, Christopher Corso will appear on your behalf to plead not guilty.
 The court process and understanding the procedure once you are issued a citation is a common problem.
 The possibility of missing a hearing or pleading guilty will hurt your chances of fighting the charge.
 Pleading “not guilty” will result in a court hearing in the county where you received the ticket.
 This is your chance to have an Arizona traffic violations attorney argue in court that you are not guilty of the ticket in question.

-It is highly recommended to retain our Arizona traffic ticket attorneys to fight your charges.
+It is highly recommended to retain our Scottsdale traffic ticket attorneys to fight your charges.
 You will need certain elements of proof for the judge to take your argument seriously.
 For example, testimony from an eyewitness that you did not break the law in question.
 Representing yourself can be dangerous, as just one mistake can lead to the courts finding you guilty or responsible.
 An Arizona traffic ticket lawyer can greatly improve your chances of a desirable outcome when fighting a traffic violation ticket or other penalties.